ncatlab/nlab-content/pages/2/7/4/1/1472/content.md

 If we take the presently available evidence of the picture that is emerging here, then it appears that all $n$-categorical phenomena in physics that have been identified already in the past may be fit into and organized according to the following pattern:

 * **0th quantization: classical physics**: quantization is quantization of "action functionals".
-Action functionals in fundamental physics tend to arise in the form of holonomies of higher [[schreiber:differential nonabelian cohomology|differential cocycles]].
+Action functionals in fundamental physics tend to arise in the form of holonomies of higher [[schreiber:Differential Nonabelian Cohomology|differential cocycles]].
 For instance the Chern-Simons action functional is the 3-dimensional holonomy of a $U(1)$ 2-gerbe, the Wess-Zumino model term the 2-dimensional holonomy of a 1-gerbe, and the gauge coupling term of the ordinary charged particle (an electron, or a quark) the ordinary holonomy of a bundle with connection.
 So  0th quantized physics is about parallel transport $n$-functors $\nabla$ that send "classical trajectories" to the "phases" assigned to them by the "gauge coupling".
 So 0th quantization is controled by $n$-functors of the form

   * classical action: target space $\to$ phases